-These stories finally find a voice in the hands of acclaimed documentary filmmaker David French.
-Using cutting edge facial editing software to protect those persecuted, as they share their stories.
-While in turn celebrating the bravery of the Russian LGBT activists who risked their own lives in helping individuals escape.
-Within a documentary that not only shines a light on the social cleansing at the heart of Putin’s Russia and Kadyrov’s Chechnya.
-But also the devastating fact that LGBTQ torture and persecution is far from being a footnote in history.
+Acclaimed documentary filmmaker David French brings these human rights abuses to life in Welcome to Chechnya through cutting edge facial editing software to protect victims.
+While at the same time reflecting the bravery of the Russian LGBT+ activists who risk their own lives in helping individuals escape persecution.
+This is a documentary that not only shines a light on the social cleansing at the heart of Putin’s Russia and Kadyrov’s Chechnya but also reminds us that LGBTQ+ torture and persecution is far from being a footnote in history.

-As we follow the harrowing journey of ‘Grisha’, ‘Anya’ and others, French weaves their narrative into footage uncovered by activists.
-Footage that leaves the viewer stunned, angry, and dismayed at the lack of any global justice.
-While in turn asking why there remains a global indifference to state-orchestrated torture and murder.
-With events in Chechnya easily traced back to 2017, with denials from both Putin and Kadyrov.
-Denials ultimately made through smiles, laughter, and open dismal of the existence of LGBT people.
-While the links to a gang led persecution across Russia from 2013 remain shrouded in silence.
-Ultimately creating a deeply emotional documentary that both celebrates the human desire for justice.
-While also shining a light on the abject horror of state-endorsed hate and violence.
+As we follow the harrowing journey of ‘Grisha’, ‘Anya’ and others, French uses footage uncovered by LGBTQ+ and human rights activists to bring home the reality of the abuses at play.
+This footage leaves the viewer stunned, angry, and dismayed at the lack of global justice.
+While in turn asking why there remains an international indifference to the state-orchestrated torture and murder underway.
+After all, these events can be traced back to 2017.
+Here the denials of Putin and Kadyrov were made through smiles, laughter, and open dismal of the existence of LGBTQ+ people, while the world ignored the screams of the victims.

 Director: David France